 We also analyse the data from our observing stations around the UK to provide a complete picture of where snow has fallen or was lying on Christmas Day.

 We can accurately forecast if snow is likely on any given Christmas Day up to five days beforehand.
-In terms of the statistical likelihood of snow based on climatology, we know that a snowflake has fallen on Christmas Day 38 times in the last 52 years, therefore we can probably expect more than half of all Christmases to be a 'white Christmas' in this sense.
+In terms of the statistical likelihood of snow based on climatology, we know that a snowflake has fallen somewhere in the UK on Christmas Day 38 times in the last 54 years, so we can probably expect more than half of all Christmas Days to be a 'White Christmas'.

-Snow lying on the ground on Christmas Day - as we would expect from typical Christmas scene - is much rarer.
+However the more Dickensian scenes of a widespread snow lying on the ground on Christmas Day is much rarer.
 There has only been a widespread covering of snow on the ground (where more than 40% of stations in the UK reported snow on the ground at 9am) four times in the last 51 years.

-Christmas 2010 was the last white Christmas.
+The last widespread White Christmas in the UK was in 2010.
 It was extremely unusual, as not only was there snow on the ground at 83% of stations - the highest amount ever recorded - but snow or sleet also fell at 19% of stations.

-We also had a white Christmas in 2009, 13% of stations recorded snow or sleet falling, and 57% reported snow on the ground.
+We also had a White Christmas in 2009 when 13% of stations recorded snow or sleet falling, and 57% reported snow lying on the ground.

 Will it be a white Christmas this year?
 Find out by checking the forecast for Christmas Day.